Tweedie distribution

 The second shows how the mean value mapping is related to the cumulant function,

 These equations can be solved to obtain the cumulant function for different cases of the Tweedie models.
 A cumulant generating function (CGF) may then be obtained from the cumulant function.
-The additive CGF is generally specified by the equation
+The additive CGF is generally specified by the equation and the reproductive CGF by where s is the generating function variable.

-For the additive Tweedie models the CGFs take the form,
+For the additive Tweedie models the CGFs take the form, and for the reproductive models,

 The additive and reproductive Tweedie models are conventionally denoted by the symbols Tw*p(θ,λ) and Twp(θ,σ2), respectively.